TinyTapeout/tinytapeout-08/BUILDING.md

 ## Fetching the projects

-Run the following commands to generate the configuration for the user_project_wrapper:
+Run the following commands to generate the configuration for building Tiny Tapeout:

 ```bash
 python tt/configure.py --update-shuttle